DECISION MAKING AT PACE IN UNCERTAIN TIMES

 My big worry for organisations wanting to be match fit as we come out of the pandemic is not having the agility to take this on board.
 And agility is not just about speed, if we look at lessons from agile approaches then other things we should be thinking about are quick ways to capture assumptions, evidence decision points, and record how things evolve – often more visually than written.
 What I notice in practice is that those who are good at managing change at pace say they use their ‘gut’.
 In reality it is much more than that – what they do is quickly coalesce data into information and make decisions based on what they have in front of them, and they make those decisions in the sure knowledge they won’t all be right.
 They are comfortable with that and because they operate at pace they (rightly or wrongly) believe they can manage the consequences.

 To finish, a caveat.
+Decision making at pace during uncertain times will never be easy.
 I first drafted this the day before I heard a government minister announce the arrival of a consignment of PPE from Turkey “landing in the UK today”.
 I reflect now on whether that premature announcement was because the data wasn’t available, and somehow I doubt it.
 My message of ‘make quick decisions’ should not be used as an excuse for not checking the basic details, such as, “have we placed the order yet?
 Is it on plane yet?” …

 Hoping you find this helpful; keep safe and well